MicrosoftDocs/azure-docs/articles/remote-rendering/quickstarts/deploy-to-desktop.md

 Start the Debugger in Visual Studio (F5).
 It will automatically deploy the app to the PC.

 The sample app should launch and then start a new session.
 After a while, the session is ready and the remotely rendered model will appear in front of you.
-If you want to launch the sample a second time later, you can also find it from the start menu now.
+If you want to launch the sample a second time later, you can also find it from the Start menu now.

 ## Next steps